Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Perforce.md

 The Associations tab shows any artifact (Incident, Requirement, Test Case, Test Set) that the log message references.
-See [Linking Artifacts](#linking-artifacts) for information on how to link a revision with a Perforce change:
+See [Linking Artifacts](#linking-artifacts) for information on how to link a commit with a Perforce change:

 ![](img/Integrating_with_Perforce_58.png)